Last Updated on February 13, 2022 by Editorial Staff

 - Make sure that you have selected the “Insert Form Field” on the left column, and click on the “Add” (b) button between the columns.
 The “Insert form field” option will show up under the New Group heading.
 Click on the OK button (c) to seal the deal.

-- Now that you have returned to your document, place the cursor where you would like your drop-down menu to be.
-Locate the newly added option, and click on it.
+- Now that you have returned to your document, place the cursor where you would like your Word drop-down list to be.
+Locate the newly added option and click on it.
 A dialog box will pop up, and select your type of form field – “drop-down” in our case, of course.
 Click “Options”, and a window will appear.

-- Now you can add items in your drop-down menu.
-Type your first item (a) in text bar under “Drop-down items”.
+- Now you can add items to your Word drop-down list.
+Type your first item (a) in the text bar under “Drop-down items”.
 Press “Add” (b) to move it into the column for your drop-down menu.
 Repeat to insert all your items.
 Make sure to check the “Drop-down enabled” box and click “OK”.

 - Next, click “Yes, Start Enforcing Protection”, then click on “OK”.
 Adding a password is optional.

 Step back and admire your handiwork – you have a proper drop-down list now.
-Congratulations, you have learned to make a drop-down list in MS Word 2019!
+Congratulations, you have now learned how to add a drop-down list in Word 2019!

 Note: Does this article provide the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section below.